-To assess a SaaS company, besides looking into the valuation of a company, we have developed a simple tool, focusing primarily on Danish-listed companies in earlier stages.
-For simplicity, we look at four key parameters which are shown in speedometers for each company.
-We do not score the importance between the four parameters; however, key SaaS metrics is obviously the most important criteria.
+To assess a SaaS company, besides looking into the financials, valuation, management, etc. of a company, we have developed a simple tool, focusing primarily on Danish-listed companies in earlier stages.
+For simplicity, we look at four key parameters which are shown in speedometers.
+We do not score the importance of the four parameters; however, key SaaS metrics are obviously the most important criteria.
 Below, there is a short explanation of each of the assessment criteria, which will be unfolded further.

-- Key SaaS metrics, primarily looking at realized metrics such as growth, churn rate, net revenue retention rate, CAC payback period, and others. - 2) Global scalability, looking into how global the company is geographically, and how scalable the software is in terms of onboarding and sales processes in a time perspective. - 3) Technology level, implying that the software solution has Al, machine learning, deep learning, or other smart and structured technology improving scalability and providing unique features for end-users. - 4) Total addressable market (TAM) and future market growth, meaning that the company is exposed to different market sizes, and market growth rates driven by key trends, which will provide either headwinds or tailwinds going forward.
+- 1) Key SaaS metrics, primarily looking at realized metrics such as growth, churn rate, net revenue retention rate, CAC payback period, and others. - 2) Global scalability, looking into how global the company is geographically, and how scalable the software is in terms of onboarding and sales processes in a time perspective. - 3) Technology level, implying that the software solution has AI, machine learning, deep learning, or other smart and structured technology improving scalability and providing unique features for end-users. - 4) Total addressable market (TAM) and future market growth, meaning that the company is exposed to estimated market sizes, and market growth rates which are driven by key trends,.
+This will provide either headwinds or tailwinds going forward.